 Taylor is a larger medium-sized city located in the state of Michigan.
 With a population of 61,568 people and 19 constituent neighborhoods, Taylor is the 22nd largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Taylor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Taylor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Taylor is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Taylor who work in office and administrative support (16.47%), sales jobs (11.22%), and food service (7.25%).

 The per capita income in Taylor in 2010 was $20,351, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $81,404 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.